 Policies related to child care expenses are found in Chapter 6 (6-II.F).
-The amount of the deduction will be verified following the standard verification procedures described in Part I. In addition, the PHA must verify that:
+The amount of the deduction will be verified following the standard verification procedures described in Part I of this chapter.
+In addition, PHAs must verify that: